ktllee/CS506-Spring2021/00-git/exercises/exercise3.md

 git rebase --continue
 git rebase --abort
 ```
-Once you have tried one of these options, go ahead and use the revert command to
+Once you have tried one of these options, you can either reset to a past commit
+by using the reset command (see the [documentation](https://git-scm.com/docs/git-reset)
+for `git reset`) and then redo the undone commits to "undo" the rebase, or just
-undo what you just did and try the next command.
+move on to try the next command.

 ## Step 7: Finishing up